Azhar Ali: Captaincy

 After Misbah-ul-Haq retired from ODIs, the Pakistan Cricket Board (PCB) had a tough job to do while appointing Misbah's successor.
 The potential candidates were either too inconsistent or had some disciplinary issues.
 Sarfraz Ahmad gave the selectors a long thought but the board finally decided to go in favor of Azhar Ali who hadn't played ODI cricket for almost 2 years at the time of his appointment.
 While this decision was opposed by many, Ali seemed determined to take the Pakistani team right on top.

 Pakistan tour of Bangladesh

-At the end of April, Pakistan ended up on the wrong side of a whitewash in Bangladesh.
+At the end of April, Pakistan ended up on the wrong team of a whitewash in Bangladesh.
 Under his captaincy, Pakistan played their first ODI series against Bangladesh.
 The tournament was disappointing as Pakistan lost all three ODIs.
-Ali came to the side with good scores of 62 and 101, his maiden ODI century but could not prevent his team from the whitewash.
+Ali came to the team with good scores of 62 and 101, his maiden ODI century but could not prevent his team from the whitewash.
 This was Pakistan's first series lost to Bangladesh.